ansys/pyansys/doc/source/getting-started/prerequisites.rst

 In previous diagram:

-* Python versions in gray are no not supported
+* Python versions in gray are no longer supported
-* Python versions in light blue are supported
+* Python versions in light blue are currently supported
 * Python versions in dark blue will be supported in the future

 .. note::